 A parson with two sisters at Moor House, and Jane's cousin.
 Much like Jane, St. John is a restless character, searching for a place and purpose in life.
 Like Mr. Rochester, St. John has a commanding personality, but the two men contrast in their range of feelings.
 St. John relinquishes worldly happiness for a commitment to his religious principles.
 His stern religious faith makes him self-denying and cold.

 The Jane Eyre quotes below are all either spoken by St. John Rivers or refer to St. John Rivers.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of Jane Eyre published in 2006.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of Jane Eyre published in 2006.).

 Chapter 32 Quotes

 St. John, no doubt, would have given the world to follow, recall, retain her, when she thus left him; but he would not give one chance of heaven, nor relinquish, for the elysium of her love, one hope of the true, eternal Paradise.

 Again the surprised expression crossed his face.
 He had not imagined that a woman would dare to speak so to a man.
 For me, I felt at home in this sort of discourse.
 I could never rest in communication with strong, discreet, and refined minds, whether male or female, till I had passed the outworks of conventional reserve, and crossed the threshold of confidence, and won a place by their heart's very hearthstone.